Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

-Information on the model parameters may be obtained from Ref.~\cite{mr4}.
-In regard to the scalar-isoscalar $t$-channel graph, the recommendation of the Particle-Data Group (PDG) is to make use of a Breit-Wigner mass between $400$ and $550$ MeV (see properties of $f_0$($500$) in Ref.~\cite{pdg}).
-As a result, the recent fits of the ETH model to the data are performed at seven (equally weighted) $m_\sigma$ values between $400$ and $550$ MeV (using an increment of $25$ MeV).
-All uncertainties in this work (i.e., in the values of the model parameters, in the predictions for the low-energy constants of the $\pi N$ system, in the phase shifts, and in the observables) contain the effects of the $m_\sigma$ variation, as well as the Birge factor $\sqrt{\chi^2_{\rm min}/{\rm NDF}}$ taking account of the goodness of each fit.
+Information on the model parameters may be obtained from several earlier papers, e.g., from Refs.~\cite{Goudsmit1994a,Matsinos2014}.
+Regarding the $f_0(500)$, the recommendation by the Particle-Data Group (PDG) is to make use of a Breit-Wigner mass between $400$ and $550$ MeV, see the properties of the $f_0$($500$) in the recent PDG compilation \cite{PDG2020}.
+To account for this broad domain, the approach in our recent PSAs was to perform the fits of the ETH model at seven (evenly spaced and equally weighted) $m_\sigma$ values between $400$ and $550$ MeV.
+A new approach will be followed in this work: the fits will be performed at one hundred $m_\sigma$ values, randomly selected according to the recent result: $m_\sigma=497^{+28}_{-33}$ MeV \cite{Matsinos2020a}.
+All uncertainties herein (in the values of the model parameters, in the predictions for the low-energy constants of the $\pi N$ system, in the phase shifts, etc.) contain the effects of the $m_\sigma$ variation, as well as (if exceeding $1$) the Birge factor $\sqrt{\chi^2_{\rm min}/{\rm NDF}}$ which takes account of the quality of each fit \cite{Birge1932}.

-When a fit to the data is made using all eight parameters of the ETH model, it turns out that there is a strong correlation between $G_\sigma$, $G_\rho$, and $x$.
-To suppress the correlations, one needs to fix one of these parameters.
-The recent fits of the ETH model have been performed using $x=0$, in accordance with current effective-field theoretical models of the low-energy $\pi N$ scattering.
-Therefore, each fit of the ETH model (at fixed $m_\sigma$) is performed with the following seven parameters. \begin{itemize} \item Scalar-isoscalar $t$-channel graph: $G_\sigma$ and $\kappa_\sigma$; \item Vector-isovector $t$-channel graph: $G_\rho$ and $\kappa_\rho$; \item $N$ $s$- and $u$-channel graphs: $g_{\pi NN}$; \item $\Delta (1232)$ $s$- and $u$-channel graphs: $g_{\pi N \Delta}$ and $Z$. \end{itemize} The $s$ and $p$ higher baryon resonances do not introduce any additional free parameters \cite{mr4}.
+When a fit to the data is made using all eight parameters of the ETH model, it turns out that there are strong correlations among $G_\sigma$, $G_\rho$, and $x$.
+To suppress these correlations, one of these three parameters needs to be fixed.
+To this end, the fits of the ETH model have been performed for a long time using $x=0$ (pure pseudovector $\pi N$ coupling).
+Therefore, each fit of the ETH model (at fixed $m_\sigma$) is achieved by variation of the following seven parameters. \begin{itemize} \item Scalar-isoscalar $t$-channel graph ($f_0(500)$ exchange): $G_\sigma$ and $\kappa_\sigma$; \item Vector-isovector $t$-channel graph ($\rho(770)$ exchange): $G_\rho$ and $\kappa_\rho$; \item $N$ $s$- and $u$-channel graphs: $g_{\pi N N}$; and \item $\Delta(1232)$ $s$- and $u$-channel graphs: $g_{\pi N \Delta}$ and $Z$. \end{itemize} The $s$ and $p$ HBRs do not introduce any additional free parameters \cite{Matsinos2014}; the same applies to the $t$-channel contributions of the $f_0(980)$, $f_0(1500)$, $f_0(1710)$, and $\rho(1700)$, see Section \ref{sec:PSA}.